Ornithischia: Description

 Early ornithischians were relatively small dinosaurs, averaging about 1–2 meters in body length, with a triangular skull that had large circular orbits on the sides.
 This suggests that early ornithischians had relatively huge eyes that faced laterally.
 The forelimbs of early ornithischians are considerably shorter than their hindlimbs.
 A small forelimb such as those present in early ornithischians would not have been useful for locomotion, and it is evident that early ornithischians were bipedal dinosaurs.
 The entire skeleton was lightly built, with a largely fenestrated skull and a very stout neck and trunk.
 The tail is nearly half of the dinosaurs' overall length.
 The long tail presumably acted as a counterbalance and as a compensating mechanism for shifts in the creature's center of gravity.
 The hindlimbs of early ornithischians show that the tibia is considerably longer than the femur, a feature that suggests that early ornithischians were adapted for bipedality, and were fast runners.

 "Bird-hip"

-The ornithischian pelvis was "opisthopubic", meaning that the pubis pointed down and backwards (posterior), parallel with the ischium (Figure 1a).
-Additionally, the ilium had a forward-pointing process (the preacetabular process) to support the abdomen.
+The ornithischian pelvis was "opisthopubic", meaning that the pubis pointed down and backwards (posterior), parallel with the ischium, while in the saurischian pelvis, the pelvis jutted forwards as in lizards.
 This resulted in a four-pronged pelvic structure.
 In contrast to this, the saurischian pelvis was "propubic", meaning the pubis pointed toward the head (anterior), as in ancestral reptiles (Figure 1b).

 The opisthopubic pelvis independently evolved at least three times in dinosaurs (in ornithischians, birds and therizinosauroids).
 Some argue that the opisthopubic pelvis evolved a fourth time, in the clade Dromaeosauridae, but this is controversial, as other authors argue that dromaeosaurids are mesopubic.

-Predentary

-Ornithischians shared a unique bone called the predentary (Figure 2).
-This unpaired bone was situated at the front of the lower jaw, where it extended the dentary (the main lower jaw bone).
-The predentary coincided with the premaxilla in the upper jaw.
-Together, they formed a beak-like apparatus used to clip off plant material.
-In ceratopsian dinosaurs, it opposed the rostral bone.

-In 2017 Baron & Barrett suggested that Chilesaurus may represent an early diverging ornithischian that had not yet acquired the predentary of all other ornithischians.
+It has also been argued that the opisthopubic condition is basal to maniraptorans (including among others birds, therizinosauroids and dromaeosaurids), with some clades having later experienced a reversal to the propubic condition.